UTokyo-ICEPP/GNNQA/README.md

 Developing a GNN to calssify doublets in the QA tracking algorithm.

 # modules/TrackDataloader.py
-Dataloader, generate the graph in eta-phi space.
+Dataloader, generate the graph in eta-phi space from the samples in TrackML dataset (dataset are not included in this repo).

 # modules/dynamic_graph_PhaseIII.py
 Main code to build up the model.
 First transform the graph from Dataloader and generate a k-nn graph in the embedding space.
 At the end tranform it back to get the edge scores.